RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 * 7 Inverse hyperbolic functions
 * 8 Special functions

-So to test Rubi and Mathematica on the independently created test-suites, [Load Rubi](https://rulebasedintegration.org/usingRubi.html) and the test program.
+So to test Rubi and Mathematica on collections of integration problems created independently of Rubi's developers, [Load Rubi](https://rulebasedintegration.org/usingRubi.html) and the test program.
 Then issue the commands
 ```mma
 TestRubi["0 Independent test suites"]
 TestMathematica["0 Independent test suites"]